 German Shepherds in Apartments

-The phrase, “but my German Shepherd isn’t aggressive like the others” probably won’t work well.
+Regardless of what I think, this is the reality of apartment complexes and is something you need to consider.
+Telling them, “but my German Shepherd isn’t aggressive like the others” probably won’t work well.

 In the end, this can create a lot of trouble for you – both legally and financially.
-And because you’ll need to take your German Shepherd out all the time while living in an apartment.
+Just take a moment and think about it.
+You’ll need to take your German Shepherd out all the time while living in an apartment.

 Apartment Living: German Shepherd Basic Needs

 As mentioned, German Shepherds have a lot of basic needs that need to be met if they’re going to be living in an apartment.

 1. Physical Exercise

 If you live in an apartment and you’re busy with work or other activities, then a German Shepherd is not right for you.

-Daily activity not only keeps them physically healthy, but also mentally healthy.
+Daily activity not only keeps them physically healthy, but also mentally stable.
 In other words, the last thing you want is a German Shepherd that’s bored out of his or her mind.

 For example, hiking is a favorite among those with active lifestyles.
-Not only does this keep your German Shepherd’s exercise needs in check, but it can also help the owner too (that’s you)!
+Not only does this keep your German Shepherd’s exercise needs in check, but it can also help the owner too (yeah, we’re talking about you!).

 Swimming is especially great because it can potentially work out your dog much more than it does you.
-German Shepherds that love swimming can easily get a great workout in an hour of dog paddling.
+German Shepherds that love swimming will easily get a great workout in an hour of dog paddling.

-Playing catch with a ball or frisbee is a favorite among all dog owners with all types of dogs.
+Playing catch with a ball or frisbee is a favorite among dog owners with all types of dogs.
 German Shepherds will love this and it requires a lot less effort on your part.

 If you can train your dog to bring back the ball/frisbee every time, then all you need to do is throw!
-There are a ton of other great ideas for exercise, you just need to put in the effort and time to do so.
+There are a ton of other great ideas for exercise, you just need to put in the effort and time.

 2. Mental Stimulation